MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/queues-omnichannel.md

 Out of the box, the following default queues are available in Omnichannel for Customer Service:

 - **Default entity queue:** The queue that is available for routing entity records.
-- **Default messaging queue:** The queue that is available for routing conversations pertaining to the Live Chat and social channels.
+- **Default messaging queue:** The queue that is available for routing all messaging conversations pertaining to the Live Chat, SMS, and social channels.

 The default queues can't be edited or deleted.
 All Omnichannel for Customer Service users are members of the default queues.
 Therefore, the membership of these default queues also can't be changed.

   > [!NOTE]
-  > When no custom queues or routing rules are defined, all conversations are directed to one of the out-of-the-box default queues.
+  > When no custom queues or routing rules are defined, all conversations are directed to one of the out-of-the-box default queue based on the work item type.

 ## Create a queue